NewMove: Customizing text-to-video models with novel motions

+\paragraphcustom{Choice of customization parameters.} The quality and generalization ability of the novel motion depends on the choice of the model parameters updated during customization.
+A text-to-video diffusion model $\epsilon_\theta$ has parameters $\theta$ that can be categorized to those operating on the temporal dimensions $\theta_t\subset\theta$ and those operating on the spatial dimensions (per-frame) $\theta_s\subset\theta$.
+Let $\theta_s^{k,v}\subset\theta_s$ be the keys and values parameters of the spatial cross-attention modules.
+The temporal layers $\theta_t$ are transformers and temporal convolutions, and are responsible for modelling temporal patterns across frames.
+In Section~\ref{sec:experiments}, we empirically show that the temporal layers alone do not effectively model a new motion pattern due to time-varying appearance changes.
+For example, consider an object rotating in 3D, which requires the model to generate the appearance of disoccluded surfaces.
 To faithfully learn a motion pattern, we also modify a subset of parameters in the spatial layers of the model.
 As illustrated in Figure~\ref{fig:methodfig}, our approach fine tunes the spatial keys/values $\theta_s^{k,v}$ and temporal $\theta_t$ parameters.
 Note that in image customization~\cite{kumari2023multi, tewel2023keylocked} and model editing~\cite{gandikota2023unified}, it has been shown that the spatial keys and values of the cross-attention modules in text-to-image models are sufficiently powerful to represent the appearance of new concepts.
-Our experiments also show the effectiveness of adjusting those parameters for the motion customization task.
+We show the effectiveness of tuning these parameters for motion customization.

-\paragraphcustom{Video regularization.} Prior work has shown that directly optimizing Equation (\ref{eqn:full_loss}) leads to forgetting related concepts or the concept category \cite{ruiz2023dreambooth, lu2020countering, lee2019countering}.
+\paragraphcustom{Preventing forgetting via video regularization.} Prior work has shown that directly optimizing Equation (\ref{eqn:full_loss}) leads to forgetting related concepts or the concept category \cite{ruiz2023dreambooth, lu2020countering, lee2019countering}.
 For example, if the concept is a specific person, all people start resembling that person.
 To mitigate this issue, prior work has utilized a regularization set that ensures that this knowledge is preserved.
 For example, Ruiz \etal \cite{ruiz2023dreambooth} proposed collecting a regularization set via generation from the original model.
 Kumari \etal \cite{kumari2023multi} proposed using pairs of real images and text.